joma74/acc-natours/docs/TestcafeScreenshot.md

 Additionally, the project for the app has have two different Delivery Modes: Dev Mode and Prod Mode.
 Dev Mode is based on webpack-dev-server with hot reload.
 Prod Mode is physically compiled and served from a single dir.
 Beyond Dev Mode being served by a quite different base than Prod Mode, Dev Mode has a Mode dependent POSTCSS option which shows a visually translucent 32x32px grid in the browser.

-To reiterate my use case with testcafe: Check for some combinations of
+My use case with testcafe: Check for some combinations of

 - browser settings
 - browser vendors